shenghuang/codeplugin/README.md

 codeplugin
 ==========

-Chrome Plugin for CODE
+Chrome Plugin for CODE 2014

-For more details, read README
+For design and implementation details, please read README